-- The main paths of our app are thoroughly covered by end-to-end tests, and all the edge cases in our app are covered by unit tests.
-We know that there are no behaviors that aren't covered by test, because we only wrote production code in response to a failing test.
+- Our app is thoroughly covered by tests: the main paths by end-to-end tests, and the edge cases by unit tests.
+We know that the behavior of our app is fully specified because we only wrote production code in response to a failing test.
 This means that we can refactor and upgrade dependencies with confidence, knowing that if the tests pass, our application is working.

-- Our unit tests test the interface, not the implementation, of our units.
-We can change things like the structure of HTML, whether we are using UI libraries, component event handling, and the internals of our data store, and our tests will continue to work unchanged.
-This reduces the cost of maintaining the tests, so the cost of maintaining them won't overcome their value.
-It also encourages us to refactor.
+- We are testing the interface, not the implementation, of our units.
+We can change things like our HTML tags and styles, which component library we use if any, how we structure event-handling code, and the internals of our data store, our tests continuing to pass unchanged.
+This gives us greater confidence in our changes and reduces the cost of maintaining the tests, so their cost won't outweigh their value.
+It also encourages us to do smaller, more frequent refactorings.

-- We stayed focused on building one thing at a time.
-Instead of building out every aspect of a component or store module at once, we built one at a time.
+- We built one thing at a time.
+Instead of building out every aspect of a component or store module at once, we built a vertical slice through all layers of our app.
 Instead of trying to get the visuals and functionality right at the same time, we got the functionality working first, then refactored the visuals.
-Working on one thing at a time makes development feel less overwhelming, makes it less likely to miss details, and provides lots of stopping points where working progress has been made.
+Working on one thing at a time makes development feel less overwhelming, makes it less likely to miss details, provides lots of stopping points where working progress has been made, and allows us to deliver something useful to our customers earlier.

 We've now completed our exercise.
-In the next and final chapter we'll wrap up our guide by taking a look at resources you can use to learn outside-in development more deeply.
+In the next and final chapter we'll wrap up the book by taking a look at resources you can use to learn outside-in development more deeply.